vippsas/vipps-developers/newsletters/2021-02-newsletter.md

 We appreciate all suggestions for improvement to our development platform, including complaints!
-To encourage this, we will send two (2) Vipps socks to everyone that creates a (somewhat meaningful) issue or PR for our API documentation before January 31 2021.
+To encourage this, we will send two (2) Vipps socks to everyone that creates a (somewhat meaningful) issue or PR for our API documentation before February 28 2021.

 What do do:
 1. Create an issue or PR in the appropriate GitHub repo.